 The Medical Society of the State of New York is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Veterans Matters: Military Culture: Everything Physicians Need to Know About Veterans as Patients
+Veterans Matters: Military Culture: Everything Physicians Need to Know about Veterans as Patients Webinar

-Explain the Dwyer Peer-to-Peer program as a resource to assist veteran patients re-acclimating from a group to an individual mentality.
+- Explain the Dwyer Peer-to-Peer program as a resource to assist veteran patients re-acclimating from a group to an individual mentality; and

-Review and identify resources to improve physician’s ability to fully treat veterans who are transitioning back into civilian life.
+- Review and identify resources to improve physician’s ability to fully treat veterans who are transitioning back to civilian life.